 Are you looking for travel journal ideas to make your creation more unique?

-Creating a physical travel journal is one of the most important things I do when we’re on the road – just a book, a pen, and a glue stick is all I need.
+Creating a handwritten travel journal is one of the most important things I do when we’re on the road – just a book, a pen, and a glue stick is all I need.
 For me, writing it all down is part of the fun.

 So, is it worth doing?
 Definitely!